 Christy Griner Hulsey is the Creative Director of Colonial House of Flowers, a family run boutique, founded in 1968 in South Georgia along the United States eastern seaboard in the little town of Statesboro - south of Atlanta, north of Savannah and with a growing international presence.

 Christy’s innate sense of story telling, honesty, authenticity, grace, and a bigger vision effortlessly translate into the magical world of flowers.
 Her signature work drips with soulful details and loose, wild, texture-full abandon.
-Plus, her keen eye and appreciation of beauty in all stages of the drive to perfection, life and beauty have made her one of the south’s most sought after designers.

-Family, friends, clients, and colleagues love Christy for her balanced, natural, humble, whimsical and cheerfully peculiar approach to art and life.
+Christy's appreciation of beauty in all stages of life have made her one of the south’s most sought after designers -- for her balanced, natural, humble, whimsical and cheerfully peculiar approach to art and life.
 Believing good fun, strong women, genuine kindness, tight friendships and tough families are what make the world go around, she's original, loyal, tenacious, quiet at times and artistic.

 Christy's work can be seen in Style Me Pretty front page + Little Black Book, Martha Stewart Weddings, International Destination Brides, Southern Weddings, 100 Layer Cake, Weddings Unveiled, The Bridal Theory, Wedding Sparrow, Paprika Southern, Savannah Magazine, Coastal Living, front cover of Florist's Review Magazine, Pottery Barn Inside & Out blog and more.